kabir0774/Terminator-RC-CAR/README.md

 **Terminator** is a custom-built brushed RC car designed and assembled entirely from scratch.
 The goal was to build a high-torque, responsive 4-wheel drive RC car using off-the-shelf components with a fully custom power and control circuit — no development board, no code.

-The challenge: decode FlySky PWM signals, drive four Johnson motors bidirectionally, and power everything from a DIY Li-Ion battery pack — all in pure hardware.
+The challenge: decode FlySky PPM signals, drive four Johnson motors bidirectionally, and power everything from a DIY Li-Ion battery pack — all in pure hardware.

 ---